zeycus/mongo_shelve/README.rst

 Warning regarding tests
 =======================

 To be able to run tests, we need a mongoDB server to connect to (I know of no better way.
 If there is, please let me know).
-The tests are written asumming that a local server is running, building a client that connects to it, creates testing databases/collections, fills them, accesses information stored, and wipe them all in the end.
+The tests are written assuming that a local server is running, building a client that connects to it, creates testing databases/collections, fills them, accesses information stored, and wipe them all in the end.

 Usage Example
 =============

-The example below asummes that a local mongoDB server is running (thus the IP 127.0.0.1) and in the default 27017 port.
+The example below assumes that a local mongoDB server is running (thus the IP 127.0.0.1) and in the default 27017 port.

 .. code:: python